padrinobook/padrinobook/02-job-board-application.md

 [^orm]: stands for *Object Relational Mapper*
 [^sass]: stands for *Syntactically Awesome Style Sheets*

-Beside the `project` option for generating new Padrino apps, the following table:
+Besides the `project` option for generating new Padrino apps, the following table illustrates the other generators available:

 <table>
   <tr>